 WIOA funded; and

-established on behalf of a WIOA adult, dislocated worker, out-of-school youth or in-school youth participant eligible for training services.
+established on behalf of a WIOA adult, dislocated worker, out-of-school youth or in-school youth participant, or other program participant eligible for training services.

+NLF: With few exceptions (listed under Training Contracts below), Boards must be aware that WIOA requires that training provided to eligible adults and dislocated workers be paid for using ITAs.

+LF: Boards may use ITAs to fund training programs for eligible WIOA in-school and out-of-school youth.
+Boards may also use ITAs to fund training programs for eligible Choices, Supplemental Nutrition Assistance Program Employment and Training, Trade Adjustment Assistance, and WIOA-funded statewide program participants.

 NLF: Boards must coordinate funding for ITAs with funding from other federal, state, and/or local sources, or private job training programs to assist the individual in obtaining training services, in accordance with the WIOA Guidelines.

 NLF: Boards must ensure that WIOA funds are not used to pay training costs: